project-copacetic/copacetic/website/docs/scanner-plugins.md

 By default, `copa` uses [Trivy](https://github.com/aquasecurity/trivy) to scan container images for vulnerabilities.
 However, we understand that different organizations have different requirements and may want to use different vulnerability scanners.

-`copa` is designed to be extensible to support different vulnerability scanners.
+Starting with v0.5.0 and later, `copa` offers extensibility to support different vulnerability scanners.
 Plugin architecture allows users to use the vulnerability scanner of their choice to patch container images without having to modify `copa`'s core codebase.

 # Usage